jcai8649/facecheck/README.md

 # facecheck

-A full-stack application build using React, Node.js and PostgreSQL.
+A full-stack application build using React, Node.js and PostgreSQL

 To run the project: